richardlam4391/Data_Analysis_And_Visualization_Foundations/Data Visualization and Dashboards with Excel and Cognos/README.md

-# Details of Python for Data Visualization with Python
+# Data Visualization and Dashboards with Excel and Cognos

-This course tells you how to make different types of charts, graphs and plots and to generate interactive dashboards within the data visualizations in Python.
+This course tells you how to visualize the data, to make the interactive dashboards and to generate the reports within the data visualization tools.

 ## Key Skills

+- Tableau

+- IBM Cognos Analytics

-- Python Programming
+- Scatter Plots

 - Dashboard

-- Heat Map

-- Data Analysis

-- Data Visualization Software

 - Interactive Data Visualization

+- Histogram

+- Tree Maps

+- Data Storytelling

+- Microsoft Excel

+- Data Visualization

+- Pivot Tables and Charts

 - Data Presentation

-- Geospatial Information and TEchnology

 - Data Visualization

-- Pandas (Python Package)

-- Jupyter

-- Plotly

-- Data Manipulation
+- Data Analysis

-- Scatter Plots

-- Histogram

 - Matplotlib